+The Department has appointed staff with primary responsibility for the implementation and administration of the security software.
 The Department has an informal procedure in place for the monitoring of security violations.
-The RACF Security Administrator reviews violations every two weeks.
-Violation reports are distributed to users requesting explanations and are required to be returned within two weeks.
+The Security Administrator reviews violations and select violation reports are distributed to users requesting explanations and are required to be returned with an explanation.